richardghirst/PiBits/ServoBlaster/README.txt

 120 is in units of 10us, so that is 1200us, or 1.2ms.

-Upon reading, the device file provides feedback as to what position each servo is currently set.
-For example, after starting the driver and running the previous command, you would see:
+If you set a servo width to 0 it turns off the servo output, without changing the current servo position.

-pi@raspberrypi ~ $ cat /dev/servoblaster
+The code supports 8 servos, the control signals of which should be connected to P1 header pins as follows:

-0 0
+     Servo number    GPIO number   Pin in P1 header
-1 0
+          0               4             P1-7
-2 0
+          1              17             P1-11
-3 120
+          2              18             P1-12
-4 0
+          3              21             P1-13
-5 0
+          4              22             P1-15
-6 0
+          5              23             P1-16
-7 0
+          6              24             P1-18
-pi@raspberrypi ~ $
+          7              25             P1-22

 When the driver is first loaded the GPIO pins are configure to be outputs, and their pulse widths are set to 0.
 This is so that servos don't jump to some